socomsystems/documentation/user_manual/files/access_webgui.rst

 ======================================================
-Accessing your files using the Nextcloud Web interface
+Accessing your files using the cyfrSpaces Web interface
 ======================================================

-You can access your Nextcloud files with the Nextcloud Web interface and create, preview, edit, delete, share, and re-share files.
-Your Nextcloud administrator has the option to disable these features, so if any of them are missing on your system ask your server administrator.
+You can access your cyfrSpaces files with the cyfrSpaces Web interface and create, preview, edit, delete, share, and re-share files.
+Your cyfrSpaces administrator has the option to disable these features, so if any of them are missing on your system ask your server administrator.